thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

     materials as developed by the IBM SWAT Team

-When working as a team, some of these sections can be performed in parallel as identified below.
-You must use the artifacts downloaded from this page, do **NOT** use any original SWAT artifacts you may have downloaded previously, as these are from a production deployment of CP4BA and there are subtle differences.

-Below are the recommended tracks that different members of the team can complete in parallel:
+Below are the recommended tracks so that different members of the team can complete in parallel:

 | Track   | Section(s) | Description                                                                                      |
 | --------| -----------| -------------------------------------------------------------------------------------------------|